 So why then did Asokananda start using the phrase “Thai Yoga Massage?”

-Now, if there’s something of a difference between Thai Massage and Thai Yoga Massage than it’s the fact that generally in Northern Thailand (Chiang Mai region) yoga-like stretches are more often used during a Thai Massage session than in Thailand’s southern regions (Bangkok and down).
-In Southern style Thai Massage, there seems to be more focus on Thai Sen line acupressure and related therapies and application.
+Anyway, if there’s something of a difference between Thai Massage and Thai Yoga Massage (the latter resembling somewhat Northern Thai Style Massage), than it’s a bit the same as with Thai Massage from Northern Thailand (the Chiang Mai region) that incorporates more Yoga-like stretches during a massage session than Thai Massage in Thailand’s southern regions (Bangkok and down).
+In Southern Style Thai Massage, there’s usually more focus on Thai Sen Energy Line acupressure, session protocols and related therapies and application.

 In Asokananda’s books and Thai Massage courses, gradually “Traditional Thai Yoga Massage” was (more often) used instead of “Thai Massage.”
 His disciples and the Sunshine Network instructors he later authorized to teach in his name, spread the phrase “Thai Yoga Massage” consistently, up to the present day.

-So, by using the phrase “Thai Yoga Massage,” practitioners, schools and teachers could distance themselves from the suggestion of sex or eroticism.
+So, by using the phrase “Thai Yoga Massage,” practitioners, massage schools, and teachers could distance themselves from the suggestion of sex or eroticism.
 Of course, this was a good advertising and marketing strategy to professionalize the trade.

 Today, all that has become less necessary.
-As a rule, the general public knows that there’s Traditional Thai Massage practiced as a healing or wellness modality and that there is erotic massage.
+As a rule, the general public knows that there’s Traditional Thai Massage practiced as a healing or wellness modality and that there is Sensual Erotic Massage.
 Besides that, most practitioners these days clearly state if the massage services they offer are of an erotic nature or not.